 Chinchillas have beautiful, dark eyes that compliment their big ears and tiny paws.
 These lovely eyes are usually problem-free but occasionally you may run into an issue with them which will warrant a visit to your exotics vet.
 It is important to familiarize yourself with some of the more common eye problems chinchillas can get so you are better prepared to spot a problem as soon as possible.

-Sometimes tumors will develop behind the eyes of chinchillas.
+- Tumors - Sometimes tumors will develop behind the eyes of chinchillas.
 These tumors can cause an eye to bulge, swell, and be very uncomfortable.
 Sometimes radiographs (x-rays) will show a suspected tumor on the skull and your vet may want to send the radiographs off to be read by a radiologist to confirm it.
 If nothing shows up on an x-ray an MRI may be recommended if your vet still suspects a tumor.

 Most eye problems will require special eye medication but occasionally surgery may need to be performed.
 Treatment will vary based on the type of eye problem and the severity of the issue.